ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 >
 > > ## Solution
 > >
-> > At the time of making this tutorial, there were 50 ESMValTool issues (the majority) about enhancement and 31 bugs had been fixed in the Core.
+> > At the time of making this lesson, there were 50 ESMValTool issues (the majority) about enhancement and 31 bugs had been fixed in the Core.
 13 ESMValTool issues had been closed in the past month, versus 8 opened: overall good progress.
 > {: .solution}
 {: .challenge}